 Doing this will highlight anything that might prevent microservices from communicating with one another, negatively impacting the application ecosystem.
 Once you’ve got a clear map of every microservice within this application environment, you can move onto microservices development.

-Many businesses choose to work with dedicated development companies for this.
+Many businesses choose to work with dedicated product engineering companies for this.
 Outsourcing, while ensuring a team works with your own in-house developers, generates massive efficiencies, cost and time savings.
 External rather than in-house developers, software engineers, and data analysts can more easily understand what needs to be achieved and how to produce the outcomes businesses need.

 What are the key benefits of a Microservices Architecture?

 Building and deploying a microservices architecture generates numerous upsides for businesses, such as the following:

 - Access: With modular design, often deployed within containers, microservices are easier to access for those with limited knowledge of coding languages.
 You don’t always need developers to update them, making them more accessible than complex multi-featured, multi-environment-based applications.